k0pernicus/website/content/post/why_i_cant_back_to_gnulinux_again.md

 In fact, I used many GNU/Linux computers before.
 A lot of times, in many computers (laptops and PC).
 But, now, I can't back to a GNU/Linux distribution.
-Before using the awesome machine, I was using for 10 years the following GNU/Linux distributions: Kubuntu (1 year - my first distribution), Debian (3 years), ArchLinux (5 years) and ElementaryOS (1 year).
+Before using the awesome machine, I was using for 10 years the following GNU/Linux distributions:

+1. Kubuntu (1 year - my first distribution),
+2. Debian (3 years),
+3. ArchLinux (5 years),
+4. ElementaryOS (1 year).

 I think the evolution of those distributions shows that I was really fed-up using the console everyday to do simple stuff on ArchLinux, and I think that ElementaryOS is the best choice to use a GNU/Linux distribution with the friendliness of macOS.

-Based on those 4 GNU/Linux distributions, I can formulate 4 reasons that I can't switch back to GNU/Linux.
+Based on those 5 GNU/Linux distributions, I can formulate 4 reasons that I can't switch back to GNU/Linux.

 *	A GNU/Linux distribution is not as simple as macOS (even ElementaryOS),
 *	updates can kill easily your distribution (trust me, and it's really complicated to reinstall an OS 2 days before your final exam...),